microsoft/go-infra/cmd/git-go-patch/README.md

 > `git` detects binaries that start with `git-` and makes them available as `git {command}`.

-## `am` Workflow
+## `apply` Workflow

-> ⚠️ `am` destroys work in progress in the submodule.
-See `git go-patch am -h`.

 ### Make changes to a patch file

 1. Open a terminal anywhere within the Microsoft Go repository or its submodule.
-2. Use `git go-patch am` to apply patches onto the submodule as a series of commits.
+2. Use `git go-patch apply` to apply patches onto the submodule as a series of commits.
 3. Edit the commits as desired.
    1. If it fits your workflow, use `git commit --fixup={commit}` to create fixup commits and `git go-patch rebase` to apply them.
-4. Use `git go-patch fp` to rewrite the patch files based on the changes in the submodule.
+4. Use `git go-patch extract` to rewrite the patch files based on the changes in the submodule.

 ### Fix up patch files after a submodule update